johnwcowan/r7rs-work/FuturesCowan.md

 `(future-bind `*obj future1 future2* ...`)`

-Returns a future that behaves as follows: it passes *obj* as an argment to *future1* and waits for its completion, then passes a result to *future2* and waits for its completion, and so on until there are no more *futures*.
-When waited for, it returns the result of the last *future*.
+Returns a future that behaves as follows: it passes *obj* as an argument to *future1* and awaits its completion, then passes the result to *future2* and waits for its completion, and so on until there are no more *futures*.
+When awaited, it returns the result of the last *future*.
+This is monadic bind, and is useful for pipelining.

 `(future-and-then `*obj future1 future2* ...`)`

 The same as `future-bind` except that the futures other than the first don't require an argument, so the results are discarded.
 This is useful for sequencing side effects.
+This is monadic sequence, and is useful for sequencing.

 ## Prioritized futures

 Prioritized futures are a feature of this SRFI that specific Scheme implementations may or may not provide.
-Unlike the general explanation of fairness above, this feature provides specific concept of fairness.
+Unlike the general explanation of fairness above, this feature provides a specific concept of fairness.
 It's built on top of
 [SRFI 21](http://srfi.schemers.org/srfi-21/srfi-21.html),
 which is a superset of SRFI 18.